 For some, pork offal should be avoided at all costs.
 But before you click away from this page, keep in mind that the organs used in this recipe won’t have a strong flavor that you expect from the liver or heart.
 The seasoning, pork shoulder and marjoram helps to balance out the taste nicely.

-In fact, Andrew Zimmern talks about jaternice being one of his favorite foods in this video.
+In fact, Andrew Zimmerman talks about Jaternice being one of his favorite foods in this video.

 You’ll need to grind pig liver and hearts so a meat grinder is recommended.
 If you don’t have one, another option is to ask your local butcher to process some for you.
 They can grind the pork shoulder at the same time.